Stuart Turner (company): During World War II

 The company produced a number of products for the military during World War II (1939–45), including combined boiler, steam engine and generator plants, designed to be used by resistance fighters or troops operating covertly behind enemy lines to power radio transmitters.
-The first of these modest-sized steam generator plants was called the Firefly, and was based around the Stuart Sirius engine, later ones named Mk814 had a bespoke single-cylinder piston valve engine.
+The first of these modest-sized steam generator plants was called the Firefly, and was based around the Stuart Sirius engine, in 1956 a later one named Mk814 had a bespoke single-cylinder piston valve engine.

 Stuart Turner also produced many internal combustion generators with uses such as charging aircraft batteries and providing dummy runway lights on fake airfields.
 Stuart Turner engines were built into the back of AEC fuel bowser trucks to drive a Zwicky Ltd pump to transfer fuel to aircraft.
 These P5XC engines were referred to in-house as the Zwicky engines.

 After World War II

 Stuart Turner continued to make engines (especially marine engines), pumps, generators, and model kits throughout the post-war years, though several of the pre-war model internal combustion engines did not reappear.

 The pre-war single-cylinder diesel engine was joined by a new twin-cylinder 2-stroke diesel in 1953, the H2/H2M/H2MR.
 Whereas the single had used crankcase compression to scavenge the cylinder, the twin-cylinder had two air pumps.
 Rated at 9 HP, the capacity was 780 cc, and weight 240 kg.
 The Single Cylinder Model H was updated to the H1, and many of its detail design features were changed, and ultimately it looked very much like a H2 minus a cylinder.
 Only 15 H1's were made.
 The single-cylinder diesel was phased out in 1960 and the twin in 1968, with only about 400 of each model produced.

 A four-stroke twin-cylinder petrol engine (the 12HP ST4/ST4M/ST4MR/ST4RE) was introduced in May 1968.
 Rated at 12 HP, it was the most powerful engine in the range.
 This side-valve engine was 955 cc capacity and weighed 155 kg.
 Both hand-start and electric-start versions were produced, but production was only about 150 engines, and it was phased out in 1975.

 In 1969, the P5 and the P55 twin were replaced by the more powerful 5 HP P6 and 10 HP P66 (both at the higher speed of 1650 rpm).
 There were a number of detailed differences, including a change to the ignition system, but the bore and stroke remained the same.